The UN nuclear agency says its top inspector - who has led investigations into Iran and Syria - has resigned after nearly 30 years of service.

 The Finnish national has led the IAEA's safeguards department since 2005.

-It is responsible for trying to verify that countries' nuclear activities are for purely peaceful means.'Long contribution'
+It is responsible for trying to verify that countries' nuclear activities are for purely peaceful means.

 Mr Heinonen is widely regarded as the most high-profile official at the Vienna-based agency after Director General Yukiya Amano.